elf4j/elf4j-slf4j/README.md

 If you are using the [ELF4J API](https://github.com/elf4j/elf4j/) for logging, and wish to select or change to use SLF4J as the run-time implementation, then simply pack this binding JAR in the classpath when the application deploys.
 No code change needed.
 At compile time, the client code is unaware of this run-time logging service provider.
-Because of the ELF4J API, opting for SLF4J as the logging implementation is a deployment-time decision.
+With the ELF4J facade, opting for SLF4J as the logging implementation is a deployment-time decision.

 The usual [SLF4J configuration](https://www.slf4j.org/manual.html#swapping) applies.